edgelesssys/marblerun/README.md

 ## Contributing

-Read [`CONTRIBUTING.md`](CONTRIBUTING.md) for information on issue reporting, code guidelines, and our PR process.
+* Read [`CONTRIBUTING.md`](CONTRIBUTING.md) for information on issue reporting, code guidelines, and our PR process.

-[`BUILD.md`](BUILD.md) includes general information on how to work in this repo.
+* [`BUILD.md`](BUILD.md) includes general information on how to work in this repo.

-Pull requests are welcome!
+* Pull requests are welcome!
 You need to agree to our [Contributor License Agreement](https://cla-assistant.io/edgelesssys/marblerun).
+* This project and everyone participating in it are governed by the [Code of Conduct](/CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

-To report a security issue, write to security@edgeless.systems.
+* To report a security issue, write to security@edgeless.systems.

 ## Examples